azl6/terraform/README.md

 Each Terraform Workspace allows multiple state files of a single configuration (?)

-Understand the concept of root-module and child-module
+Understand the concept of root-module and child-module (CHILD-MODULE is the module that gets CALLED.
+ROOT-MODULE is the module block, that calls a CHILD-MODULE)

 Understand how to reference module's outputs (and how to create them!)